-Using Maturix, wireless concrete sensors provide Zacho-Lind with direct insights into the curing process of the on-site structure.
-The contractor installed three Maturix transmitters to monitor at three positions (e.g. center, edge and joint) to follow the strength development in real-time.
+Using Maturix provides Zacho-Lind with direct insights into the curing process of the on-site structure.
+The contractor installed three Maturix transmitters to monitor at three different positions (e.g. centre, edge and joint) to follow the strength development in real-time.

-Having the real-time insight into the concrete curing process enabled Zacho-Lind to plan better, act according to data and in the end, remove the formwork faster to save time and money.
-The data allowed Zacho-Lind to determine the optimal formwork removal time while ensuring safety.
+Having real-time insight into the concrete curing process enabled Zacho-Lind to plan better, act according to data, and in the end, remove the formwork faster to save time and money.
+The data allowed Zacho-Lind to determine the optimal formwork removal time.

-Here, the measurements showed that they were able to remove the shuttering against the expected 14 days after 7 days.
-The huge time saving enabled cut down rental costs for equipment drastically.
+The measurements showed that they were able to remove the formwork after seven days instead of the expected 14 days.
+The high time saving enabled Zachlo-Lind to cut down rental costs for equipment drastically.

 Established in 1934, Zacho-Lind is one of the most reputable and well-consolidated companies in the Danish Zealand area in construction.
 The contractor carries out construction projects for public and private builders in a wide range of work areas.